xan2622/awesome-blender/README.md

 - [FishSim](https://github.com/nerk987/FishSim) : Fish Swimming Simulator.
 This addon aims to make it easier to animate natural movements of fish by allowing the animation of targets or proxies, and then simulating the movements required for the fish to follow these targets.
 - [Khaos](https://blendermarket.com/products/khaos-ultimate-explosion-simulator) : provides the ability to procedurally add various particle effects including fire explosions, smoke explosions, and various particle debris such as glass, concrete, rocks, tree branches, dirt, metal shrapnel, rebar rods, wood pieces, and sparks! [$]

 ### 🦑Generator/Builder [^](#table)
 - 👤[FaceBuilder](https://www.keentools.io/download/facebuilder-for-blender) : is a Blender add-on that lets you create photorealistic 3D models of human faces and heads using a few photographs with a neutral face expression. [[medium]](https://medium.com/keentools/facebuilder-for-blender-guide-cbb10c717f7c)
 - 🚶🏻‍♀️[MB-Lab](https://mblab.dev/) : is a free, open source character creation tool for Blender. [![][repo]](https://github.com/animate1978/MB-Lab)
 - [The Grove 3D](https://www.thegrove3d.com/) : Grow natural 3D trees for visualisation and film.
 Grow, bend, prune, interactively simulate the seasons year by year. [$]
 - [tree-gen](https://github.com/MaximeHerpin/modular_tree/tree/blender_28) : procedural generation of tree models in blender.
 - [modular_tree](https://github.com/MaximeHerpin/modular_tree) : This addon for blender allows the creation of realistic trees with the node editor.
+- [Real Trees](https://blendermarket.com/products/real-trees) : Real Trees is an addon that allows you to easily add realistic tree models in your scene (a collection of models and textures).
+[More info](https://docs.google.com/document/d/1Pt5sdSKPZZ06tkQsIszrJ76ZLIVa5S9jsJbbLfu86ho/edit). [$]
+- [Realistic Tree Asset Pack](https://blendermarket.com/products/realistic-tree-asset-pack) : This set of assets contains 4 Tree Models, including Ash, Maple, Poplar and Spruce with 7-9 unique textures each for randomizing realism!
+Each tree is rigged and ready for animation.
+See also its [BlenderArtists thread](lien). [$]
+- [Graswald](https://blendermarket.com/products/graswald?ref=2) : Graswald is a professional high-quality asset pack containing different species of weeds, grass, and moss as well as various kinds of debris, packed in a powerful add-on that allows incredible customization.
+See also its [BlenderArtists thread](https://blenderartists.org/t/graswald-official-releases-and-announcements/1115751). [$]
+- [Scatter](https://blendermarket.com/products/scatter) : Scatter is an attempt at making the current scattering workflow of blender more Accessible, Powerful, Extremely Fast and Enjoyable for artists.
+See also its [BlenderArtists thread](https://blenderartists.org/t/scatter-the-scattering-tool-of-blender-2-8/1177672). [$]
 - [Bricker](https://github.com/bblanimation/bricker) : Photoreal Lego/Minecraft Simulations. [[market]](https://www.blendermarket.com/products/bricker)
 - [SpaceshipGenerator](https://github.com/a1studmuffin/SpaceshipGenerator) : procedurally generate 3D spaceships.
 - [Space Station Generator](https://gumroad.com/curtisjamesholt#iABmB) : tool lets you generate sprawling space stations.